hybridgroup/gocv/README.md

 Golang bindings for the [OpenCV 3](http://opencv.org/) computer vision package.

-Supports the latest release of OpenCV (v3.3) on as many platforms as we can.
+Supports the latest release of OpenCV (v3.3) on Linux, OS X, and (soon) Windows.

 ## How to use